 History of Chippiparai dogs

 Historical records talk about an ancient breed of dogs locally called the Vettai Nai.
 Vettai Nai meaning, hunting dogs in the Tamil language.
-There are only three known game hounds in the South, the Rajapalayam, and Chippiparai.
+There are only three known game hounds in the South, the Kanni, Rajapalayam, and Chippiparai.

 Ancient Tamil records also record a dog called Vengai Nai.
 This dog was courageous, loyal, and intelligent.
 Vengai in Tamil means Tiger, a reference to its fearless character.
 Lack of scientific studies linking Vengai Nai and Vettai Nai to Chippiparai means, one can only speculate about their relationship.
 It is, however, clear that Southern dogs are one of the oldest dog breeds in existence today.